SamWindell/workshop/readme.md

-# My Nix home-manager config
+# My development environment, managed using Nix & home-manager
-The goal is to be able to have a consistent fully-featured, powerful work setup for all of my machines (sadly not native Windows): Linux, macOS and WSL.
+The goal is to be able to have a consistent fully-featured, powerful work setup for all of my computers: Linux, macOS and WSL (sadly not native Windows).
 Most of this configuration focuses on a terminal-based workflow but there's a `withGui` flag too.
 I've made this public in case it's useful for others to take ideas from; take any parts you like for your own setup.

 ### Key tools:
 - Neovim with packages & dependencies managed by nix rather than things like lazy.nvim and mason.